techgrief-code/deb-default/README.md

 If you use ntfs, install ntfs-3g aswell:

     sudo apt-get install ntfs-3g -y
+Format your ntfs drive, devicename is /dev/sda2 for example

+    sudo mkntfs --fast <devicename>

 Save and then close the file.
 Now mount your drive.